IEA-Task-43/digital_wra_data_standard/floating_lidar_file_format/README.md

 1. `voltage__avg__002__lidar__1234__V`
 1. `voltage__avg__002__voltmeter__null__V__fog_horn` using the notes to distinguish between voltage measured from a fog horn verses an aviation light or communications system.
 1. `counter__count__070__lidar__1234__null__packets_in_avg` and `quality__quality__null__lidar__1234__%__proportion_of_packets_with_rain` using the notes section to capture the 'packets' measured by ZX lidars.
+1. `water_speed__avg__-001__adcp__1234__m/s__meas_distance_3_m` in cases where an ADCP is mounted horizontally.
+The notes part contains the distance out from the ADCP it is measuring.
+Horizontal measurements like this, and nacelle mounted or scanning lidars, are a shortcoming of the data model and so this is a strongly recommended way to handle these.
 1.